February 02, 2012

 Buyers of African dollar debt haven't fared too badly.
 Nigeria's sovereign bonds returned 5 percent last year and has barely budged despite the turmoil.
 Bonds from the Republic of Congo and Seychelles returned 14-16 percent in 2011.

-LONG TERM Investors insist long-term returns will be worth the pain.
+Investors insist long-term returns will be worth the pain.
 Incomes are rising across Africa, implying poor penetration levels for all goods and services from telecoms to transport, will rise if reforms work.

 Up to 40 percent of Nigerian firms' costs come from running power generators to cover for electricity shortages, analysts say, a bottleneck which could be addressed were fuel subsidies redirected into power infrastructure.